Skip to content

 ---------+------------+-----------

-Note: Reboot the DB instance for the changes to apply.
+Note: Reboot the DB instance to apply the changes.

 7. Review the max_replication_slots, max_wal_senders, max_logical_replication_workers, max_worker_processes, and max_sync_workers_per_subscription parameters based on your usage.

-8. Run the following query to check whether there are inactive replication slots and the size of the slots:
+8. To check whether there are inactive replication slots and the size of the slots, run the following command:

 SELECT slot_name, pg_size_pretty(pg_wal_lsn_diff(pg_current_wal_lsn(),restart_lsn)) AS replicationSlotLag, active FROM pg_replication_slots;